pysys-test/pysys-test/USERGUIDE.rst

 In large projects you may wish to configure modes in a `pysysdirconfig.xml` file in a parent directory rather than in `pysystest.xml`, so that they apply automatically to all the nested testcases, and so there's a single place to edit the modes list if you need to change them later.
+It's also possible to create a custom DescriptorLoader subclass that dynamically adds modes from Python code, perhaps based on the groups specified in each descriptor or runtime information such as the current operating system.

 In your test case `run.py` (and/or in your test's base class if you have customized it) you can use `self.mode` to detect which mode the test is running